Skam (TV series): Reception

+Skam received critical acclaim and significant recognition for its portrayal of sexual abuse in the second season and homosexuality in the third.
+The series was also praised for its contributions to promote Norwegian language and culture internationally, as well as for its unique distribution format, adopting a new strategy of real-time, high-engagement, snippet-based distribution rather than rigidity and television schedules.
+It received multiple Norwegian awards throughout its run, being honored for its dramatic narrative, innovative storytelling format, writing, directing, and actors' performances.

 Norway and Nordic countries

 In Norway, on average, about 192,000 viewers watched the first season, with the first episode being one of the most viewed of all time on NRK TV online.
 In the first week of June 2016, streaming of Skam was responsible for over half of the traffic on NRK TV.
 Following the release of the third-season finale, NRK stated that the second season had an average audience of 531,000, while the third season broke all streaming records on its NRK TV service with an average audience of 789,000 people.
 The trailer for the fourth season, released on 7 April 2017, was watched by 900,000 people within four days.
 During the start of the fourth season, 1.2 million unique users had visited Skam's website, and the first episode had been watched by 317,000 people.
 NRK P3 editorial chief Håkon Moslet told Verdens Gang that "We see that there is high traffic and high interest for season 4.
 Since the end of the season we have seen a pattern around viewer interest.
 We lie high in the first week and towards the end of the season when the drama kicks in."
 In May 2017, NRK published a report on 2016 viewing statistics, writing that the third season broke both the streaming record for a series on NRK TV and for streaming of any series in Norway.

 An October 2016 Aftenposten report detailed that Skam had become popular in Sweden, with "well over 5000" viewers with Swedish IP addresses watching the episodes, not counting the individual clips.
 A later report from Verdens Gang in January 2017 stated that Skam had "broken all records" in Sweden, with over 25 million plays on SVT Play.
 Following the series' licensing deal for broadcasting in Denmark, the series broke records in January 2017, with the show's first episode scoring 560,000 viewers on DR TV.
 In Finland, the first episode had more than 130,000 views by the end of February 2017, two and half months after its release, described by Yle audience researcher Anne Hyvärilä as "quite exceptional".